SOCIALIST ESTABLISHMENTS OF THE 20TH CENTURY:

 It is a well-known experience that every plant or animal needs certain conditions for its successful growth, at least reasonably good .
 Of course, this also applies to man and human society - its economy and culture.
 Under what conditions were the efforts for socialist progress of society developed ?

 Immediately after the socialist revolution in Russia in 1917, a civil war broke out , which brought economic disruption to Russia (It was a great disgrace for the leading commanders of the Czechoslovak legions at the end of the First World War, that they forced our legionnaires to fight on the opposite side - alongside the White Guards ...) .
 Then the external aggression of Western countries.
-Throughout the world wars, there was a complete economic and cultural blockade by Western governments.
+Throughout the full interwar period ran a complete economic and cultural blockade by the governments of Western countries.
 Then World War II, in which German Hitler fascism aggression killed many millions and destroyed much of the developing Soviet economy.
-Soon after the war, the inflamed states declared a Cold War against the USSR and other countries that embarked on a path of non-capitalist development.
+Soon after the war, the western states declared a Cold War against the USSR and other countries that embarked on a path of non-capitalist development.
 Finally, in the late 1980s, Western secret forces manipulated "perestroika." to the internal disintegration of the USSR and other socialist states, leading to a bandit theft of everything that previous generations built. ...

 The question " Totalitarianism